mmoundraty/cse15l-lab-reports/lab5.md

 ## Part 2

-In the second half of the quarter I was able to learn bash, jdb, and vim to efficiently debug my code.
+In the second half of the quarter what I thought was really interesting thing to learn was vim.
+Learning vim, I learned that I can edit my code just from my terminal and that an IDE is not the only thing that I can use to edit code with.

+learn bash, jdb, and vim to efficiently debug my code.
 I learned how to use bash to report errors in my code and used bash to report how to fix my code.
 I also learned to efficiently debug my java code using jdb such as using the "stop at" command to find a breakpoint in my code where the errors are showing.
 What I thought was really cool was that I learned that I don't even need an IDE or even Notepad to edit my files,